 After spending many years in the industry, delivering hundreds of landscape studies and studying nearly a thousand conducted by our peers across the IP industry, we found that more than 50% of the patent landscapes fail to help the consumer in any way.

 More than 50% of the patent landscapes fail to help the consumer in any way.

-This, however, can be changed by laser focusing on a consumer’s goal during all the stages of an analysis.
-The technology needs to be grasped and researched to meet consumer’s goals.
+This, however, can be changed by laser focusing on a consumer’s goal during all the stages of analysis.
+The technology needs to be grasped and researched to meet the consumer’s goals.
 Not only this but technology categorization, patent bucketing, the type of information to be captured and the insights of the analysis, all should be derived by keeping the end objective as a base.

 Consider a scenario where a business executive and an R&D guy are getting a landscape study on the same technological area.
 Here, the former wants insights to make better business decisions while the latter wants in-depth technical insights.

 Well, I will answer that later in this post.
 Let’s first discuss the scenario: